It is suggested to read Regulatory Sets: Setup before this article.

 Time Off defines the amount of rest required for crew within a date range.

 This works in conjunction with the Pre, Post, and Split Duty Rest defined in the Limitations section.
-If there are requirement entries submitted in this Time Off section, the Hard Days Off Per Quarter entry in the header will be nullified.
+If there are requirement entries submitted in this Time Off section, the Hard Days Off Per Quarter entry in the header is nullified.

 Add no activity to Total Time Off calculation

-When toggled to YES, any available (non-event) time on the crew member's schedule will count as time off for the time off calculations.
+When toggled to YES, any available (non-event) time on the crew member's schedule counts as time off for the time off calculations.
 When toggled to NO, only events on the crew member's schedule with the selected Type or Category will count as time off.